ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \subsection{Concept extraction}

-We perform CE over every trained model and its dataset.
-As a result of this step, every extracted concept must have at least a related importance score and vector representation.
+After obtaining each trained model, the next step is to execute each concept extraction algorithm that will be compared.
+This means, that each CE technique is used to analyze the trained model and dataset.
+Depending on the nature of the CE technique, it has to be executed for the complete dataset, or for each class separately.
+In the case of ACE-based methods, the execution is class specific, yielding a set of concepts for each class.
+Nonetheless, the concepts of all classes are aggregated and analyzed together.
+In contrast, ConceptShap and ECLAD are executed once for the complete dataset, generating a single set of concepts related to the general prediction process of the model.

+As a result, a set of concepts is generated, with their respective vector representation, importance score, and example sets.
 In the case of ACE-based methods, this vector representation is the \emph{concept activation vector} (CAV) \citep{DBLP:conf/icml/KimWGCWVS18}.
-Similarly, the execution of ConceptShap yields a vector representation akin to CAVs.
-In our case, ECLAD provides a centroid $\gamma_c$ associated with every concept.
-The representation vectors will be used for concept localization, and the importance scores will be used for correctness quantification.
-As long as these two are provided (importance score and vector representation), a CE technique can be validated using the proposed process.
+In the case of ConceptShap, each concept related to an axis in a lower dimensional projection between layers \citep{DBLP:conf/nips/YehKALPR20}.
+This axis can then be used as a vector representation of the concept.
+In our case, ECLAD provides a centroid $\gamma_{c_j}$ associated with every concept.

+The representation vectors are used for concept localization, and the importance scores are used for correctness quantification.
+As long as these two are provided (importance score and vector representation), a CE technique can be validated using the proposed aproach.